wavelabsai/magma-general-utility/README.md

 # magma-general-utility

-Bunch of utilities for doing regular chores
+Bunch of utilities for doing regular chores using cron jobs

 # bigfilescleanup
-cron job to clean up big log and core files
+Scripts to clean up big log and core files of magma systems

+# cpumemmonitor
+Scripts to monitor CPU and Memory of magma process